Could your business operations improve with Blaze Networks?

 Blaze Networks Only Supplies Business-Grade Computers

-Because Blaze are typically managing a fleet of PCs on behalf of each of our customers, we know that to supply lower-grade machines will be false economy.
+Because Blaze are typically managing a fleet of PCs on behalf of each of our customers (part of our IT support services), we know that to supply lower-grade machines will be false economy.
 Customers who choose to source these often discover the short comings themselves, and more often than not have to replace them earlier than they would like.

 Blaze normally supplies either Lenovo ThinkPad or Apple Mac systems.
 Within the Lenovo ThinkPad range, there are “good”, “better”, and “best” alternatives in the form of ThinkPad’s E, L, and T series systems.
 For desktops we supply Lenovo’s ThinkCentre range of machines, which has a similar choice of alternatives.